tae898/higher-attention/README.md

 # **Hierarchical Attention, Kernel Perspectives, and Higher-Order Similarity in Transformers**

+Github does not render math properly.
+Clone this repo and visualize this in your IDE.

 ## Motivation

 Modern Transformers merge the outputs of multiple attention heads via _concatenation +